Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Additional Results

 We highlight several observations:

-\begin{itemize} \item \textbf{RIO-RT exhibits clear cross-domain generalization.} It improves robustness on Typo-D while maintaining the strongest text-reading performance on diverse text-centric VQA datasets.
-This demonstrates that learning \emph{selective text use} does not inherently degrade text-reading ability.
-In contrast, IT-RT often reduces text-reading accuracy across these datasets.
+\begin{itemize} \item \textbf{RIO-RT shows favorable transfer across datasets.} Across several models, it improves attacked Typo-D performance while remaining competitive on external text-centric VQA datasets.
+These results suggest that, in some cases, improving robustness through \emph{read-or-ignore behavior} need not come at the expense of text reading.
+In contrast, IT-RT more often reduces text-centric performance across these datasets.

 \item \textbf{CoT~\cite{cheng2024unveiling} shows limited generalization and strong model dependence.} Although CoT was originally evaluated only on Typo-D and can be effective for some models, we find: (i) it performs poorly on LLaVA-1.5-7B, suggesting that CoT-based defenses require sufficiently strong reasoning capability; and (ii) except for LLaVA-1.5-7B, CoT improves robustness on attacked Typo-D samples but typically harms text reading due to its object-centric prompt design.